raganwald/braythwayt.com/_posts/2014-09-30-an-open-letter-to-my-critic.md

 ![Kim Phuc](/assets/images/kim_phuc.jpg)

 It's not the only one, of course.
-There was the news about the massacre in My Lai, and the shootings at Kent State immortalized by CSN&Y:
+There was the news about the massacre in My Lai, and the shootings at Kent State immortalized by CSN&Y.

-<iframe width="420" height="315" src="//www.youtube.com/embed/JCS-g3HwXdc" frameborder="0" allowfullscreen></iframe>

-Anyhow, my reaction to the picture in the tweet was to tweet this:
+Anyhow, my reaction was to snarf the picture from The Onion's tweet:

 ![My tweet about inequality](/assets/images/mytweet.png)